fbpx

 Kelleigh Broussard is assistant superintendent and executive director of curriculum and instruction for Long Beach School District, where the same improvements can be observed.
 She emphasized the importance of helping students build a strong foundation early.

-“This all down to students being able to read, and read well,” she said.
+“This all comes down to students being able to read, and read well,” she said.
 “And this is not an endeavor that unfolds in high school.
 I mean, ultimately, the end of course assessment in English II should be the culmination of 10 years of education in the public school setting.”

 The Literacy Based Promotions Act, passed in 2013 and amended in 2016, set out guidelines meant to improve the way students were taught in grades K-3, grounded in the science of reading, through structured literacy — changes Broussard, a longtime educator, believes the entire state will benefit from in the long run.